Huguitis/aoi.js-documentation/src/functions/util/isMentionable.md

 ## Example

-This will check if a role with the name `Owner` is mentionable:
+This will check if a role with the name `Owner` is mentionable and returns either `true` or `false`:

 ```javascript
 bot.command({